ADGEfficiency/world-models-dev/blog-post/vae0.md

 ### Generative models

-The VAE is a generative model, which learns a data generating process.
-Generative models can be contrasted with the more common disciminative models, which map from features to target.

-Generative models are the joint distribution over all variables $P(x, y)$ (the probability of $y$ and $x$) rather than the simpler conditional probability $P(y|x)$ (the probability of $y$ given $x$) learnt in by a disciminative model.

-Learning the joint distribution is what allows generative models to generate.
-The model simulates the data generating process.

 The VAE can be compared with the Generative Adverserial Network (GAN).
 GANs typically outperform VAEs on reconstruction quality, with a VAE providing better support over the data.